 Applicants were required to submit, in English or Russian:

 - A one-page essay on their motivation to attend the Summer School and how their attendance will benefit impact evaluation and policymaking in Central Asia

 - A letter of support from their current employer

-Shortlisted candidates will be contacted by 30 March 2015.
-And will be required to complete an online three-week programme that includes reading background materials, a research assignment on impact evaluations and an online test by 25 April 2015.
+Shortlisted candidates were required to complete an online three-week programme that included reading background materials, a research assignment on impact evaluations and an online test.

-Upon successful completion of the Summer School, the participants will receive a certificate of attendance.
+Upon successful completion of the Summer School, the participants have received a certificate of attendance.